Home » Wellness » Personal care » How to Clean the Tongue Properly at Home

 Here are some of the most common causes of tongue buildup and bad breath:

-1. Poor oral hygiene – Poor brushing technique and flossing habits can allow harmful bacteria and food particles to accumulate on the surface of the tongue.
+1. Poor oral hygiene: Poor brushing technique and flossing habits can allow harmful bacteria and food particles to accumulate on the surface of the tongue.

-2. Dry mouth – A dry mouth can lead to a decrease in saliva production, creating an environment ideal for bacterial growth.
+2. Dry mouth: A dry mouth can lead to a decrease in saliva production, creating an environment ideal for bacterial growth.

-3. Certain foods and drinks – Certain foods and drinks, such as coffee, alcohol, and sugary foods, can contribute to bacterial growth and bad breath
+3. Certain foods and drinks: Certain foods and drinks, such as coffee, alcohol, and sugary foods, can contribute to bacterial growth and bad breath

-4. Smoking – Smoking can cause dry mouth and decrease saliva production, increasing tongue bacteria and bad breath.
+4. Smoking: Smoking can cause dry mouth and decrease saliva production, increasing tongue bacteria and bad breath.

+Regular tongue cleaning helps prevent these problems.
 Additionally, incorporating antiseptic or mouth rinses into your oral hygiene routine is another great way to help reduce bacterial growth and improve the overall health of your mouth.

 Crafting a balance between daily needs and weekly or monthly self-care treats like a relaxing bubble bath and exfoliating body scrub will bring harmony into your life.